Almost all optimally coloured complete graphs contain a rainbow Hamilton path: Proving Theorem

-Suppose $A$ is a $(v, c)$-absorber that is part of the absorbing structure~$G_{\text{abs}}$.
-Importantly, the $(v, c)$-absorbing path is rainbow, spanning in~$A$, and contains all the colours in $\phi(A)$, and the $(v, c)$-avoiding path is rainbow, spanning in $A - v$, and contains all the colours in $\phi(A)\setminus\{c\}$.
-Thus, when proving~\ref{crucial-absorber-property}, if $v$ or $c$ is in $X$ or $Y$, then the spanning rainbow path in~$G_{\text{abs}}-X$ contains the $(v, c)$-avoiding path, and otherwise it may contain the $(v, c)$-absorbing path.

-We build our absorbing structure out of $(v, c)$-absorbers, using a bipartite graph $H$ as a template, where one part of $H$ is a subset of $V$ and the other part is a subset of $C$.
-For every edge $vc\in E(H)$, we will have a $(v, c)$-absorber in the absorbing structure.
-It is convenient for us to distinguish between a $(v, c)$-absorbing gadget and a $(v, c)$-absorber, because when we build our absorbing structure, we first find a $(v, c)$-absorbing gadget for every $vc \in E(H)$ and then find the paths completing each absorbing gadget, as in the following definition.
+It is convenient for us to distinguish between a $(v, c)$-absorbing gadget and a $(v, c)$-absorber, because when we build our absorbing structure, we first find a $(v, c)$-absorbing gadget for every $vc \in E(H)$ and then find the paths completing each absorbing gadget.
+We also find an additional set of paths that `links' the gadgets together, as in the following definition.

 \begin{defin} Let $H$ be a bipartite graph with bipartition $(V', C')$ where $V'\subseteq V$ and $C'\subseteq C$, and suppose $\mathcal A = \{A_{v, c} : vc \in E(H)\}$ where $A_{v, c}$ is a $(v, c)$-absorbing gadget. \begin{itemize} \item We say $\mathcal A$ \textit{satisfies} $H$ if whenever $A_{v,c}, A_{v',c'}\in\cA$ for some $(v,c)\neq (v',c')$, no vertex in $V(A_{v,c})$ or colour in $\phi(A_{v, c})$ is used by $A_{v', c'}$. \item If $\mathcal P$ is a collection of vertex-disjoint paths of length 4, then we say $\mathcal P$ \textit{completes} $\mathcal A$ if the following holds: \begin{itemize} \item $\bigcup_{P\in\cP}P$ is rainbow, \item no colour that is either in $C'$ or is used by a $(v, c)$-absorbing gadget $A_{v, c}\in \mathcal A$ appears in a path $P\in \mathcal P$, \item no vertex that is either in $V'$ or is used by a $(v, c)$-absorbing gadget $A_{v,c}\in\mathcal A$ is an internal vertex of a path $P \in \mathcal P$, \item for every $(v, c)$-absorbing gadget $A_{v, c}\in\mathcal A$ there is a pair of paths $P_1, P_2\in \mathcal P$ such that $P_1$ and $P_2$ complete $A_{v, c}$ to a $(v, c)$-absorber $A'_{v, c}$, and \item the graph $\left(\bigcup_{A\in\mathcal A}A\cup\bigcup_{P\in\mathcal P}P\right) \setminus V'$ is connected and has maximum degree three, and $\mathcal P$ is minimal subject to this property. \end{itemize}